Komish/blog-content/2016-08-14_thin_provisioning_tools_with_lvm_and_lxd.md

 t=2016-08-14T21:49:40-0500 lvl=eror msg=LVMCreateThinLV driver=storage/lvm err="Could not create thin LV named 628c432840e1aedc44006d3c6f7ace79d50753d2267b159289cd2e7490f2348f"
 ```

-From this output, I determined that the executed command `/usr/sbin/thin_check` was the missing piece and this file didn't exist on my filesystme.
+From this output, I determined that the executed command `/usr/sbin/thin_check` was the missing piece and this file didn't exist on my filesystem.
 A quick google search led me to to install the following package which is not installed by default:

 ```
 apt-get install thin-provisioning-tools -y